DarynaKalinchuk/InfEstimation_benchmark/README.md

-This repository contains the code used for the experiments in my Master's thesis, *Benchmarking Training Data Attribution Methods for Large Language Models*, submitted to the University of Vienna.
+This repository contains the code used for the experiments in my Master's thesis "*Benchmarking Training Data Attribution Methods for Large Language Models*", submitted to the University of Vienna.

 ## Repository structure